Frequently Asked Questions

 Q: What is light therapy?

-Just as light is necessary in photosynthesis for plants to live, our cells need light as well.
-The body will absorb the polychromatic light therapy as each wavelength penetrates to a different level.
+A: The body will absorb the polychromatic light therapy as each wavelength penetrates to a different level.
 Each of the InLight Medical pads have at two to three wavelengths, so the cells remain reactive to light therapy.

 - Various combinations of these three lights create the InLight Medical low-level polychromatic light therapy system.

-Q: What is ‘polychromatic’ light therapy?
+Q: What is “polychromatic” light therapy?

 A: Polychromatic light therapy is the simultaneous use of more than one light wavelength, or color.
 InLight Medical Systems™ use two or more light wavelengths in every pad.